pytest-dev/pyfakefs/docs/autopatch.rst

 .. code:: python

     def create_file(path):
-        '''Create the specified file and add some content to it.
+        """Create the specified file and add some content to it.
 Use the open() built in function.

         For example, the following file operations occur in the fake file system.